Cr4sh/openreil/README.md

 ### Optional instruction flags <a id="_3_2"></a>

-In addition to address, operation code and arguments IR instruction also has flags which used to store useful metainformation:
+In addition to address, operation code and arguments IR instruction also has flags that used to store useful metainformation:

    * `IOPT_CALL` &minus; this JCC instruction represents a function call.
    * `IOPT_RET` &minus; this JCC instruction represents a function exit.